-I’m so excited to show you an easy way of painting mason jars FOUR different colors without changing out your paint cup or cleaning your paint sprayer.
-That makes this project go very quick.
+For this Mason Jar Tissue Holder project, I'll show you an easy way of painting mason jars FOUR different colors without changing out your paint cup or cleaning your paint sprayer.
+That makes this project go very quickly.

 Painting Mason Jars

-In all, I painted 23 quart mason jars with four different colors of paint with my Super Finish Max paint sprayer.
-These are the supplies needed to make great teacher and neighbor gifts.
+In all, I painted twenty-three mason jars with four different colors of paint with my Super Finish Max paint sprayer.
+These are the supplies needed.
+The mason jar tissue holder makes great teacher and neighbor gifts.